Antoine Lahad: Israel

-He came to Israel after the remainder of the SLA disintegrated.
-In Lebanon, Lahad was sentenced to death for treason in absentia in case he ever returned.
-In a meeting with the Israeli Government Coordinator, Uri Lubrani, in May 2000, Lahad expressed deep concern surrounding the appropriate treatment of SLA members who ended up in Israel following the withdrawal.
-Contrary to contemporary media reports, Lahad stated that Israeli Prime Minister, Ehud Barak, had not tricked him.
-He highlighted the importance of his country's cooperation with Israel and cited the United Nations Security Council resolution 425 as a legitimate reason for Barak's withdrawal of Israeli armed forces.
-Lubrani assured Lahad that SLA members would receive appropriate treatment and thanked him and his men for their "long struggle for peace".
-Soon afterwards Lahad went to France to meet up with his family.
-Having family members living in France, the French authorities accepted him to live in the country.
+Following the disintegration of his forces, Lahad fled to Israel and entered into exile.
+In a high-level meeting with Uri Lubrani, the Israeli Government Coordinator, in May 2000, Lahad expressed deep concern regarding the appropriate treatment and safety of SLA members who had crossed the border into Israel following the withdrawal.
+Contrary to contemporary media reports, Lahad stated that Israeli Prime Minister Ehud Barak had not tricked or betrayed Lahad.
+He highlighted the fundamental importance of his faction's long-standing cooperation with Israel, and cited UN Security Council resolution 425 as a legitimate framework for Barak's ultimate withdrawal of Israeli armed forces.
+Lubrani assured Lahad that all SLA members would receive appropriate care, and thanked him and his men for their "long struggle for peace".